lcalvobartolome/mind/app/README.md

 # MIND Web Application

 MIND web application provides an intuitive and efficient interface for MIND's tools, enabling users to perform data preprocessing, topic modeling, and discrepancy analysis easily and effectively.
+It can be deploy the web application using the code from this repository to customize the web interface, or access the application online via a hosted URL (https://mind.uc3m.es), allowing full flexibility for personal use.

 - [Deployment: Environment Configuration and Execution](#1-deployment-environment-configuration-and-execution)
 - [Services Overview](#2-services-overview)